phil-maynard/PowerAutomate-TravelPerk-CustomConnector/README.md

 # PowerAutomate-TravelPerk-CustomConnector
 A Power Automate custom connector for Power Automate

-This is a basic Power Automate connector to provide Oauth conenction to a test Travel Perk integration.
+This is a basic Power Automate connector to provide Oauth conenction to a test Travel Perk integration with **Sandbox** environments.

 The connector was created from the Travel Perk Postman colelction: